-The team represents Bahrain, an oil-rich country on the Persian Gulf looking for a place on the global sport scene, under the initiative of Sheikh Nasser bin Hamad Al Khalifa.
-The occasional triathlete is the son of the king Hamad bin Isa Al Khalifa, the president of the national Olympic Committee, the commander of the Royal Guard.
-The cycling team, now a joint venture of which the British car maker McLaren owns 50%, is backed by a consortium of Gulf companies in a partnership with Taiwanese bicycle maker Merida.
+The team embodies the image of Bahrain, an oil-rich country on the Persian Gulf on a mission to make an impact on the global sport scene of the 21st century on the initiative of Sheikh Nasser bin Hamad Al Khalifa.
+The occasional triathlete is the son of the king Hamad bin Isa Al Khalifa and serves as the president of the national Olympic Committee and the commander of the Royal Guard.
+Now with the British carmaker McLaren at its helm, the cycling team has secured funding from a consortium of Gulf companies.

 - Final victory0